 Installed a safety cell door food port.
 Purchase two personel computers to support the upgraded monitoring system and security cameras.
 The PC's are customized with high end video cards and larger hard drives for space.
 Replaced and purchase 30 hand held radios, along with michrophones and ear pieces for better communicationa and enhance safety and security.
 Leased Edovo tablets to expand educational and vocational programming.
 Programming software, upgrades, and cameras for the monitoring system and security cameras within the facility and in the recreation area.
+Exercise equipment and storage shed were also purchased.
 A Norix Tabla Drum Table and six lounge arm chairs for programming and free recreation for the Secure Track treatment Program residents.
 A purchase of Vinyl Wall Mural to support life skills.
 Train the Trainer Training for Staff, by the Unitvesity of Cincinnati Institute.
 Crisis Prevention Training provided to staff by the Mandt System, Inc.